jonnonz1/nz-statute-book/acts/public/2008/policing-act-2008.md

 (3)
 (4)

-### 100 Scope of review by State Services Commissioner
+### 100 Scope of review by Public Service Commissioner
-If the State Services Commissioner is directed or requested under section 11 of the State Sector Act 1988 to carry out, under section 6(c) of that Act, a review of the performance of the Police, that review may relate only to the matters referred to in section 16(1).
+If the Public Service Commissioner is directed or requested under clause 5 of Schedule 3 of the Public Service Act 2020 to carry out, under section 44(d)﻿(ii) of that Act, a review of the performance of the Police, that review may relate only to the matters referred to in section 16(1).

 ### 101 Annual report
 The annual report of the Police required under section 43 of the Public Finance Act 1989—